Mark Michael Howcutt

 After retiring from work, Mark went to live at Hockliffe Road, Leighton Buzzard with his daughter, Maria Ann Wheeler.

-Several years previously, Mark had broken his leg when he was kicked by a deer which he was re-taking after a hunt and was laid up the greater part of a season.
 On 24 November 1897, the Whaddon Chase foxhounds met at Ascott and Mark left home at about ten in the morning to follow the hounds.
 At about half past three in the afternoon he was returning home along the Wing road when, near the top of the hill, the young cob which he was riding became restive.
 Mark Howcutt was thrown off upon his head and died in about five minutes.
 The accident was seen by a couple of men who were returning to Wing after working at Ascott.
 A doctor arrived too late to help.
 The body was carried on a light van to the police station where it remained until after the inquest at which it was reported that at the time of his death, Mark was carrying £8.10.0d in notes, gold and silver, a silver watch and "gold albert" and some keys.

 Mark was buried at Mentmore churchyard during a shocking rainstorm.
 Between 200 and 300 people attended the ceremony.
 A tombstone there commemorates him, his wife and Harriet Mary - their only child to die in infancy.
 Accounts of the fatal accident appear in a number of local newspapers.
 The most extensive coverage is probably that in the "Leighton Buzzard Observer" (30 November 1897).
 Some press reports contained errors - one said Mark was survived by a widow.
 Inaccurate notes of his age at death vary from "55" ("Northampton Mercury", 26 November 1897) to "64" (death certificate).
 In fact, he was 60.

 After his death, Mark's total effects were valued at £684.16.9d.
 Among his bequests was a piano.
 No doubt, he lived quite comfortably in the latter part of his life enjoying large crumbs from the rich man's table and a job that was also a personal pleasure.
+[17] Click here to read a copy of his will.

 Obituary